 Who Provides RAMS for Subcontractors?

-If you are using a bona-fide subcontractor, you have the most legal protection by asking them to provide their own Risk Assessments and Method Statements.
+If you are using a bona-fide subcontractor, you will get the most legal protection if you get them to provide their own Risk Assessments and Method Statements.

 Self employed subcontractors are typically one person who fit into your team.
 To ensure consistency and have everyone working together safely, it offers you the most legal protection if they sign onto your Risk Assessments and Method Statements.